RESEARCH STARTER

 Other Interactions

 Individuals should consult their doctor before taking aminoglycosides if they use Theracrys (BCG live intravesical), Zanosar (streptozocin), Vistide (cidofovir), or loop diuretics.
-Also, because many neuromuscular blocking agents used during surgery may increase the chances of adverse side effects of aminoglycosides, one should discuss their use of the drug before any surgery.
+Also, because many neuromuscular blocking agents used during surgery may increase the chances of adverse side effects of aminoglycosides, one should discuss the use of the drug before any surgery.

 The major concern with aminoglycoside use remains its increased risk of damaging the kidneys, and concurrent use with any other nephrotoxic drug should be avoided.
 Patients who experience hearing loss may also develop balance problems.
 Penicillin and beta-lactam antibiotics become less effective when taken with aminoglycosides.
 Patients taking Warfarin and Methotrexate should avoid aminoglycosides.